 Participating designers in the 2010 Collection include: Isabella Oliver, Donna Karan, Oscar de la Renta, Ohne Titel, Rachel Roy, Zac Posen, John Galliano, Monique Lhuillier, Badgley Mischka, Marchesa, Kouture, Daniel Swarovski, Michael Kors, Tadashi Shoji, Tracy Reese, J. Crew Collection, and Dolce & Gabbana.

-A selection of designer dresses worn by celebrities in The Heart Truth's Red Dress Collection Fashion Show will be auctioned off through a partnership with Clothes Off Our Back, at www.clothesoffourback.org.
+A selection of designer dresses worn by celebrities in The Heart Truth's Red Dress Collection Fashion Show will be auctioned off through a partnership with Clothes Off Our Back, at www.clothesoffourback.org [link no longer available].
 The auction starts in February and will run through early March.
 Proceeds will benefit the Foundation for the National Institutes of Health on behalf of The Heart Truth in support of women's heart health education and research.

 Please Note: Participants in The Heart Truth's Red Dress Collection 2010 Fashion Show were confirmed at time of release and are subject to change.